LucasRMehl/paramiko/README.rst

     client.close()

 ...which prints out the results of executing ``ls`` on a remote server.
-(the host key 'AAA...' should of course be replaced by the actual base64 encoding of the host key.  if you skip host key verification, the connection is not secure!)
+The host key 'AAA...' should of course be replaced by the actual base64 encoding of the host key.
+If you skip host key verification, the connection is not secure!

-the following example scripts (in demos/) get progressively more detailed:
+The following example scripts (in demos/) get progressively more detailed:

 :demo_simple.py:
     calls invoke_shell() and emulates a terminal/tty through which you can